apostrophecms/moog/README.md

 ### moog.define(type, definition)

 Defines a new type. `type` is a string.
-A definition looks like:

 ```javascript
 moog.define('baseclass', {